 Among the moldy cardboard and layers of dust in the back corner of your attic lies a box of mysterious old Super 8 reels, all shot way before you were born and all begging to be spooled up again.
 Let’s see — cousin Gary’s baby shower, family Christmas ‘69, trip to Wisconsin in ‘71 — wait!
 What is Weasels Rip My Flesh?!

-The newly released DVD of Nathan Schiff’s Weasels Rip My Flesh is a chance discovery of the greatest home movie ever made.
-Weasels is a feature length gore film, completely shot on Super 8 by a group of high school seniors on Long Island.
+Nathan Schiff’s Weasels Rip My Flesh is the greatest home movie ever made.
+Weasels is a feature length gore film, completely shot on Super 8 by Schiff (Long Island Cannibal Massacre) and his high school friends on Long Island for $500.
 It’s also a glorious piece of non-film, with all the requisites you’ve come to expect from trash movies, only hidden beneath the skill set of a home movie enthusiast.

 The plot of this film isn’t important.
 For interest’s sake, it concerns some radioactive waste, a couple of giant weasel monsters, a mad scientist (sporting a blue windbreaker and huge mustache), and some very macho police officers.
 Naturally, things are pretty vague in the story department, but that’s not an issue.
 The non-stop barrage of strangeness kept me glued to the screen.
 The endless gore effects are of the cheapest variety — chicken innards, strawberry jelly, egg yolk, homemade fake blood, cotton balls, etc. — but appear effective in a surreal kind of way.
 Acting is totally nonexistent and almost every male appearing in the film sports a gigantic mustache and aviator sunglasses.
 The weasel monsters themselves look like deformed elephants that are also brown.
 On top of all that, Schiff is obviously a “realist” in the strictest sense — the camera sits in one spot while someone gets in their car and then drives away.
 The camera stays put.
 Boring?
 Certainly.
 But that’s what home movies are all about.